right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## DEALING WITH HER BITCHING

-When she vents, even if it's about you, you have to remember two things about this:
+When she vents, even if it's about you, you have to remember two things about this:1.
+She is NOT expressing a set of new and permanent viewpoints about you.

----

-# THE PASSPORT

-1. She is NOT expressing a set of new and permanent viewpoints about you.
 They will change eventually and she WILL get out of her mood.
 2. She only needs you to listen when she's mad at you.
 She's not secretly asking for you to explain yourself.
 The urge to try to "fix" her mood and lift her out of being depressed or pissed off is almost uncontrollable.
 But you must resist it.